ebohc/grc-toolkit/incident-response-runbook/if-i-were-ir-lead-change-healthcare.md

 ## If someone pushed back on me over coffee

-Three calls from this I'd actually defend if someone challenged them:
+Three calls I'd actually defend if someone challenged them:

 1. **Declare before you're sure.** Being wrong early costs almost nothing.
-Waiting for certainty costs you the dwell-time window you can never get back.
+Waiting for certainty costs you dwell time you never get back.
-2. **Try targeted containment before shutting everything down.** Full shutdown is sometimes right, but it should be a deliberate escalation with the business in the room, not the default reaction.
+2. **Try targeted containment before shutting everything down.** Full shutdown is sometimes right, but it should be a deliberate escalation, not the default reaction.
-3. **Ransom payment isn't a data-deletion guarantee.
-Don't treat it like one.** This incident is about as clean a real-world example of that as you'll find.
+3. **Ransom payment isn't a data-deletion guarantee.** This incident is about as clean a real-world example of that as you'll find.

 ---